All attendees of Swiss Cyber Storm agree to be bound by the Swiss Cyber Storm Code of Conduct.

 Safety Team Contacts

-If at any time during the conference you feel unsafe or want to report questionable behavior, please contact a member of the safety team.
-Volunteers (Official T-Shirts) will be able to point them out to you.
+If at any time during the conference you feel unsafe or want to report questionable behavior, please contact our registration desk.

 Behavior and Procedure